jeffhammond/blog/README.md

 # About me

 I am a nerd.
-I have a life outside of work that revolves around my family, which I do not discuss in detail online.
+I have a life outside of work that revolves around my family that I do not discuss in detail online.

 ## Professional biography